Surbhi-sharma1/loopback-II/README.md

 Implemented the previous API application(NodeJS and Postgres) by replacing it with Loopback 4 keeping the functionalities same.

+Test Cases
+Added unit test cases for  User,Customer and Role controller in loopback application.
+Added unit test cases for Services in angular application

 HOW TO RUN

 1.For BackEnd-Side